Up to 60% off sofas & mattresses — limited‑time deals.

 Is a used sofa smarter than a new cheap sofa?

-Often yes if the frame is solid and cushions are replaceable.
-Inspect carefully for odors, pests, and hidden structural damage, and assume you may need new cushion inserts quickly.
+Often, yes—if the frame is solid and the cushions are replaceable.
+Check for odors, pests, loose joints, and hidden repairs, and assume you may need new cushion inserts sooner than you would on a better new sofa.

 How do I make a cheap sofa more comfortable?